-In order to scale a remote workforce, a professional service company needs to take into consideration what that will mean from a compliance standpoint, and also how they will manage and oversee their staff, clients, and projects as they grow.
-You cannot be in control of everything as you grow, but it becomes easier to delegate when you have standardized cloud based systems and procedures in place that you can monitor in real time.
+In order to scale a remote workforce, a professional service company needs to take into consideration what scaling will mean from a compliance standpoint, and also how they will manage and oversee their staff, clients, and projects as they grow.
+You cannot be in control of everything as you grow, but it becomes easier to delegate when you have standardized cloud-based systems and procedures in place that you can monitor in real-time.
 Below are some common compliance factors you should be aware of, as well as example solutions to automate processes and help stay in compliance.

 Factors that affect Nexus and local compliance

 - Hiring an employee in a new state